ragnargulin/ragnargulin/README.md

 ###

 <p align="left">My name is Ragnar Gulin.
-I'm a UX designer 5 with a background in psychology, combined with skills in UI and front-end development 8.
-My diverse background allows me to create user-centered designs that are not only functional 6 and user-friendly 3, but also aesthetically pleasing.</p>
+I'm a UX designer with a background in psychology, combined with skills in UI and front-end development.
+My diverse background allows me to create user-centered designs that are not only functional and user-friendly, but also aesthetically pleasing.</p>

 ###